hplgit/doconce/README.do.txt

 formats you want to work with and how advanced constructions that are used in the text.

-With Anaconda Python v2.7 it is trivial to install DocOnce and all dependencies by
+With Anaconda it is trivial to install DocOnce and all dependencies by

 !bc sys
-Terminal> sudo conda install --channel johannr doconce !ec
+Terminal> conda config --add channels conda-forge Terminal> conda install doconce
+!ec

+!bwarning
+As of March 2017, a few dependencies have yet to be added to the `conda-forge` channel, but most formats should work fine.
+!ewarning

 On Debian/Ubuntu it is fairly straightforward to get the packages you need.
 Basically, you can run a "Bash script": "https://raw.githubusercontent.com/hplgit/doconce/master/doc/src/manual/install_doconce.sh" or an equivalent "Python script": "https://raw.githubusercontent.com/hplgit/doconce/master/doc/src/manual/install_doconce.py".
 Such a script installs